-This program is designed for career-change* individuals who have not yet completed the courses that are required for applying to medical, dental, or other health professional schools.
-Even post-baccalaureate students who lack any science background can, within 15 months of summer matriculation, complete the prerequisite courses for the Medical College Aptitude Test (MCAT) or the Dental Aptitude Test (DAT) by enrolling in this program.
+This program is designed for career-change individuals who have not yet completed the courses that are required for applying to medical, dental, or other health professional schools.
+It can also serve students who have earned a science degree, but now desire to enhance their academic records.
+Even post-baccalaureate students who lack any science background can, within 15 months of summer matriculation, complete the prerequisite courses for the Medical College Aptitude Test* (MCAT) or the Dental Aptitude Test (DAT) by enrolling in this program.

 For general information about post-baccalaureate programs, please see the following website: NAAHP Postbaccalaureate Information.

 TENTATIVE SCHEDULE (for students with no science background) :

 |Summer Session I and II||General Chemistry I and II (CHE 111,112,114,115)|

 |Fall Semester||Principles of Biology I (BIO 111)